rachel-brain/generate-passwords/README.md

 * Repository contains quality readme file with description, screenshot, and link to deployed application.

-## Review
+## URLs

-You are required to submit the following for review:

-* The URL of the deployed application.
+* The URL of the deployed application:

-* The URL of the GitHub repository, with a unique name and a readme describing the project.
+* The URL of the GitHub repository:

 - - -
 © 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.